 Then When You Should Use A Cordless Drill?

 Cordless drills pack much power, speed and torque and are best suited to drill holes and drive screws.
-They are a lot bigger, bulkier than the cordless screwdrivers.
+They are a lot bigger and bulkier than cordless screwdrivers.
 Because of their power, they have the ability for tougher tasks, such as:

 - Drive holes in a vast difference of tougher materials